 Overall, previous research suggests that women tend to be more risk-averse (Bertrand, 2010; Croson & Gneezy, 2009; Dohmen et al., 2011; Eckel & Grossman, 2008) and less confident (Barber & Odean, 2001; Bertrand et al., 2010; Croson & Gneezy, 2009; Lundeberg et al., 1994; Mobius et al., 2011), which affects their decisions to compete.
 Since confidence and risk attitude may be affected by the opportunity to prepare, women may be more likely to compete when they have the opportunity to prepare before entering a competition.

-While there is no literature examining whether women compete more when provided the opportunity to prepare, there is a small literature suggesting that women are more likely than men to value dedication and mastery (Kenney-Benson, Pomerantz, Ryan, & Patrick, 2006; Leslie, Cimpian, Meyer, & Freeland, 2015), emphasize the importance of hard work (Hirt & Mccrea, 2009; Mccrea et al., 2008a, 2008b), and spend more time preparing than men in general (Kimble & Hirt, 2005).
-For instance, in a study examining school-aged children’s approach to learning math, researchers found that girls, compared to boys, reported being more motivated to “master” their schoolwork and engage in more effortful learning strategies (Kenney-Benson et al., 2006).
-Thus, previous literature is suggestive of gender differences in the willingness to prepare, which may be driven by women’s greater desire (relative to men) to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their perceived ability (given their lower average confidence).

-Because confidence and risk attitude are important factors driving the gender gap in the choice to compete, interventions targeting these psychological variables may encourage high-ability women to enter competitive environments, with important implications for gender gaps in economic outcomes.
 Notably, both knowing about an opportunity to prepare before competing and the actual act of preparing may encourage high-ability women to enter competitions more often.
 In knowing one can prepare beforehand, one may assume that they can resolve any discrepancies between their current ability and their desired ability level for competition by preparing.
 This knowledge, in and of itself, may be sufficient to reduce gender differences in competitiveness, regardless of whether women actually take advantage of this opportunity.
 Additionally, the act of preparation may be uniquely motivating, since preparation allows an individual to observe an improvement in their performance over time.
 As such, women may choose to compete more after preparing (i.e., practicing and/or studying).

+While there is no literature examining whether women compete more when provided the opportunity to prepare, there is a small literature suggesting that women are more likely than men to value dedication and mastery (Kenney-Benson, Pomerantz, Ryan, & Patrick, 2006; Leslie, Cimpian, Meyer, & Freeland, 2015), emphasize the importance of hard work (Hirt & Mccrea, 2009; Mccrea et al., 2008a, 2008b), and spend more time preparing than men in general (Kimble & Hirt, 2005).
+For instance, in a study examining school-aged children’s approach to learning math, researchers found that girls, compared to boys, reported being more motivated to “master” their schoolwork and engage in more effortful learning strategies (Kenney-Benson et al., 2006).
+Thus, previous literature is suggestive of gender differences in the willingness to prepare, which may be driven by women’s greater desire (relative to men) to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their perceived ability (given their lower average confidence).

+Overall, confidence and risk attitude are important factors driving the gender gap in the choice to compete, suggesting that interventions targeting these psychological variables will likely encourage high-ability women to enter competitive environments, with important implications for gender gaps in economic outcomes.
 In the current set of studies, we anticipate that the opportunity to prepare, including the knowledge of preparation and the actual act of preparation, will reduce gender differences in competitiveness.
 Additionally, given observed gender differences in confidence and risk attitude, we expect women will choose to prepare more for the tasks than men, regardless of their choice in a payment scheme.
 To explore these hypotheses, we conducted two experiments manipulating the opportunity to prepare in two different ways, while providing the opportunity to prepare thereafter for all participants, which allowed us to examine gender differences in the choice to prepare.
 In the first study, we manipulated participants’ knowledge of whether they had unlimited time to prepare before they made their decision to compete.
 We anticipated that participants, especially women, who knew they had time to prepare would be more inclined to compete compared to participants who were not aware of the opportunity to prepare.
 Thus, we expected an interaction between gender and condition on the choice to compete, along with a main effect of condition.